-Geographic Limitation.
-A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area:
+only to individuals who reside in the following geographic areas or political subdivisions of the sta Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the wai geographic area: nte.
 Limited Implementation of Participant-Direction.
-A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.

-Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area:
+A waiver of statewideness is requested in ord participant-direction of services as specified in Appendix E available only to individuals who residently following geographic areas or political subdivisions of the state.
+Participants who reside in these at to direct their services as provided by the state or receive comparable services through the service methods that are in effect elsewhere in the state.
+Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the geographic area: ide in the reas may elect delivery